wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

 end simple_test_runner;
 /
 ```

-This is a minimal test runner.
+SIMPLE_TEST_RUNNER is a minimal test runner.
 It is a package that contains the (public) WTPLSQL_RUN procedure and 1 assertion.
-It does the same assertion as the ad-hoc assertion in the "Simple Test" page.
-However, the test results are not sent to DBMS_OUTPUT.
-The test results are saved in the wtPLSQL tables.
+It does the same assertion as the ad-hoc assertion in the [Simple Test](Simple-Test.md) page.

 ## Execute and Display

 To execute the Test Runner, run this:

 ```
 begin
    wtplsql.test_run('SIMPLE_TEST_RUNNER');